Heart Failure and the Echocardiogram

 How Should I Prepare for the Echocardiogram?

-On the day of an echo, eat and drink as you normally would.
-Take all of your medications at the usual times, as prescribed by your doctor.
+On the day of most echoes, eat and drink as you normally would.
+Take all of your medications at the usual times as prescribed by your doctor.

 What Happens During an Echocardiogram?

-During the echo, you will be given a hospital gown to wear.
-You will be asked to remove your clothing from the waist up.
+You’ll be given a hospital gown to wear.
+You’ll be asked to remove your clothing from the waist up.
 A cardiac sonographer will place three electrodes (small, flat, sticky patches) on your chest.
-The electrodes are attached to an electrocardiography monitor (ECG or EKG) that charts your heart's electrical activity.
+The electrodes are attached to an electrocardiography monitor (EKG) that charts your heart's electrical activity.